mahdiyazdani/Hypermarket/docs/fluid-template.md

 ![Fluid post and page template](img/fluid-template.png)

-* Default Page Template - See the [live demo](https://demo.mypreview.one/hypermarket/default).
+* Default Page Template - View [live demo](https://demo.mypreview.one/hypermarket/default).
 *(Use for a responsive fixed width container)*
-* Fluid Page Template - See the [live demo](https://demo.mypreview.one/hypermarket/fluid).
+* Fluid Page Template - View [live demo](https://demo.mypreview.one/hypermarket/fluid).
 *(Use for a full-width container, spanning the entire width of your viewport)*

 Also, it is possible to change the template of a page through the main page list page.
 All you have to do is click on the **Quick Edit** link.